awsdocs/amazon-ecs-developer-guide/doc_source/launch_types.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/overview-fargate.png)

-For more information about Amazon ECS with AWS Fargate, see [AWS Fargate on Amazon ECS](AWS_Fargate.md)\.
+For more information about Amazon ECS with AWS Fargate, see [Amazon ECS on AWS Fargate](AWS_Fargate.md)\.

 ## EC2 Launch Type<a name="launch-type-ec2"></a>